 This afternoon, on a whim, I went for a run on the week-old bike and pedestrian path that runs along the new Eastern Span of the Bay Bridge.
-I glimpsed the path on our first drive over the new bridge last weekend (the $6.4 billion span opened to traffic eight days ago), and I thought, “That looks so cool!”
+I glimpsed the path on our first drive over the new bridge last weekend (the $6.4 billion span opened to traffic in September of 2013) and thought, “That looks so cool!”

 So, does the hard-fought, years-in-the-making bike path live up to the hype and meet expectations?